top of page

 At 18, he moved to O’ahu, Hawai’i, where he worked at a summer camp for underprivileged Pacific Island youth.
 He has volunteered globally, including in Alaska, Australia, and South Africa.

-Noticing significant changes in Hawaii due to invasive species and diseases, he launched a project to raise awareness about transformations in Hawaii and the Pacific.
+Noticing significant changes in Hawai'i due to invasive species and diseases, he launched a project to raise awareness about transformations in Hawai'i and the Pacific.
 His mission focuses on documenting and preserving the region's natural and cultural environments amid high extinction rates.

 Tonga